stfc/PSyclone/doc/user_guide/configuration.rst

                         in the :ref:`gocean1.0-configuration-iteration-spaces`
                         section of the GOcean1.0 chapter.

-field-properties        This key contains definitions to access various grid
+grid-properties         This key contains definitions to access various grid
                         properties.
 A detailed description can be found in the :ref:`gocean1.0-configuration-grid-properties`
                         section of the GOcean1.0 chapter.